Top Rank Suite: Venues

+Birmingham

+The Birmingham Top Rank Suite opened in February 1967.
+It originally closed in August 1974, but after failed attempts to sell it, was reopened by the Rank Organisation in September 1977, remaining open until February 1981.
+It reopened as the Hummingbird in 1983, which closed in 1994, became the Academy in 2000, which closed in 2009, then reopened as the Birmingham Ballroom in 2011 until 2013, after which it closed again, before reopening as the Forum in 2021.

 Brighton

 The Brighton Top Rank Suite opened in October 1965.
-It was rebranded in 1973 plus referb and called KingsWest.
+It was rebranded in 1973 plus refurbished and called KingsWest.
 It was refurbished in 1990 and renamed the Event, and then refurbished and renamed Event II in 1996.
 In 2007 another refurbishment led to it reopening as Oceana, and later as Pryzm.

+Bristol

+The Bristol Top Rank Suite opened in August 1963 on Nelson Street.
+It closed in June 1974 and reopened as Baileys in October.
+It became Romeo and Juliet's in 1977, then Papillons, Odyssey, The Works, Syndicate, and is currently SWX.

 Cardiff

-The Cardiff Top Rank Suite opened in 1963 on Queen Street in the centre of the city.
+The Cardiff Top Rank Suite opened in November 1963 on Queen Street in the centre of the city.
 It hosted acts such as The Beatles, Led Zeppelin and U2.
 The Top Rank closed in 1982 but the venue continued under a series of names until the building was demolished in 2005.

+They held a few Battle of the Bands, there as well.

 Croydon

-The 1960s saw the Top Rank active in Croydon.
-During the following decade it was rebranded as Cinatra's, which was an equally popular venue for many years.
+The Croydon Top Rank Suite opened in 1966.
+It was sold in 1974 and reopened in 1976 as Cinatra's, which was an equally popular venue for many years.
 The reputation of the club began to decline in the 1990s, and eventually so did its trade.
 Cinatra's closed its doors for the final time in 2004 & has been vacant & boarded up ever since.